-Learn how to dig, divide and store dahlia tubers easily no matter what the season.
-You will be able to divide your dahlias with confidence after reading this post.
+Learn how to divide dahlia tubers in spring or fall.
+No matter what the season, you will be able to divide your dahlias with confidence after reading this post.
 I’ve been growing dahlias for over 25 years, and have three different dahlia gardens around my house.
 Can you tell I’m a huge fan?
 Dahlias are terrific, low-maintenance, summer-blooming flowers.
 They are also budget-friendly because you can divide them to get more each year.
 If you have too many for your garden, you can share your dahlia tuber bounty with others by splitting dahlia tubers.
 Some people are not sure what to look for when dividing dahlias.
 How do you separate dahlia tubers?
 When is the best time to divide dahlias?
 Do you have to divide dahlia tubers?
 What happens if you don’t divide dahlia tubers?
 Read on to get the simple tips and have your questions answered in this comprehensive guide!

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to one of my favorite gardening books.
 Just click on the link, then browse around and do your shopping.

 Are They Called Dahlia Tubers or Dahlia Bulbs?